 \begin{proof}

 Let $D -\iota D\in\Div(\Gam)$ and let $f$ (not necessarily rational) satisfy $\div(f)=D-\iota D$.
-Possibly after simultaneously refining the models of $\tilde \Gamma$, $\Gamma$, and $K$ we may assume that every chip of $D-\iota D$ lies on a vertex.
+Possibly after simultaneously refining the models of $\tilde \Gamma$, $\Gamma$, and $K$ we may assume that $D-\iota D$ is supported on vertices.
 We fix an orientation on $K$ and consider $\tilde \Gamma$ and $\Gamma$ with the compatible orientations.
 Denote $e_i$ the slope of $f$ at any point of the $i$-th preimage of the edge $e$ (the antisymmetry makes that we do not need to differentiate the slope for the two preimages of $e_i$ because their squares will be the same).
 As of now, we assume that every edge has dilation profile $\romanNumeralCaps{3}$.
-Evaluating the polarization from \cref{eq:pol_Pic} yields
+Evaluating the polarisation from \cref{eq:pol_Pic} yields

 Then, using \cref{lem:slopes} one establishes that